Cultivating a Collection

 The Artists' Books Collection in our digital image library has records for many of the items held by the libraries, and a search of our catalog identifies more.
-Items may be on display, under review for catalog enhancement, or queued for photographs, so if you’d like to see a particular item please contact us.
+A selection of collection highlights is on display in Clemens Library.
+Artists’ books do not circulate but are available for in-library use.
+Ask at the main information desk for assistance.

 Book Arts Between the Lines